-Coronavirus update (March 26th): El Morro National Monument is closed
+Coronavirus update June 17th): El Morro National Monument has reopened; only the visitor center remains closed

 El Morro is one of New Mexico's smaller national monuments, hidden away in forested, high elevation, little-traveled land towards the northwest of the state, reached by NM 53 between Grants and Ramah.
 Some of the surroundings are volcanic, including nearby El Malpais National Monument on the far side of the continental divide, and other parts are featureless grassy plains, but El Morro is centered on a conspicuous, vertical-sided mesa of light-colored sandstone at the base of which sits a deep pour-over pool that provides a reliable, year-round source of drinking water and so has long been a focal point for cross country travelers in this otherwise rather arid and desolate country.

 Over 2,000 drawings, signatures and messages have been inscribed in the soft sandstone cliffs (known as Inscription Rock) beside the pool, from three distinct periods - Ancestral Puebloans of up to 1,000 years ago, Spanish conquistadors from 1605 to around 1800, and American settlers after this time.
 A paved, half mile trail leads to the inscriptions, many of which are crisp and easily legible due to varying degrees of preservation, and links with a longer loop along the mesa top, passing the ruins of an ancient pueblo, while giving fine, elevated views over the forested landscape.
 A campsite and visitor center complete the list of attractions, and although all can be seen in just a couple of hours, El Morro is an unusual and evocative place, well worth a detour to visit.

 Map of El Morro National Monument